Exus Blog Article

 Damaged reputation and balance sheets post-financial crisis have led to external scrutiny by the government and the general public.
 In addition to public mistrust, one of the lingering effects of the Eurozone crisis was the drafting of Basel III regulations.

 Understanding the intent and implications of Basel III will help banking institutions comply with requirements, and develop new business strategies under these stricter regulations.

 The Global Financial Crisis of 2007-2008 and the subsequent Great Recession in 2008-2009 revealed deficiencies in financial regulation, particularly around liquidity.
-This led to the creation of Basel III, or the Third Basel Accord, new regulatory standards on bank capital adequacy, resilience and market liquidity risk.
+This led to the creation of Basel III, or the Third Basel Accord, new regulatory standards on bank capital adequacy, resilience, and market liquidity risk.

 The first version of Basel III was agreed upon by the Basel Committee on Banking Supervision (BCBS) in 2008.
-However, changes from 1 April 2013 extended implementation until 31 March 2018, giving banks several years to fulfil the requirements.
+However, changes from 1 April 2013 extended implementation until 31 March 2018, giving banks several years to fulfill the requirements.

 The goal of the reform measures is to minimize stresses to the financial system while improving governance and transparency.
 Specifically, Basel III increases bank liquidity and decreases bank leverage through capital and liquidity regulations.

 - Capital requirements regulate capital, risk coverage and leverage; risk management and supervisory review process; and market discipline.

 - Liquidity requirements set a global liquidity standard and supervisory monitoring.